 North Carolina is one of the top ten states by population.
-This means there are a lot of people on the road at any given time.
-According to the Federal Highway Administration, there were roughly 7.6 million licensed drivers in North Carolina in 2020.
-You’ll find many of these drivers in the large Charlotte metro area, as well as Raleigh, the state’s capital city.
+This means there are many people on the road at any given time.
+According to the Federal Highway Administration, NC reached a total of roughly 7.6 million licensed drivers in 2020.
+You’ll find many of them in the large Charlotte metro area, as well as Raleigh, the state’s capital city.

 Just like nearly every other state, North Carolina requires motorists to buy car insurance.
-On this page, you’ll find the minimum auto insurance requirements for the state, important laws you should think about, and the best companies.
-We’ll also give you a good idea of how much, on average, North Carolina residents pay for insurance.
+On this page, you’ll find the minimum requirements for the state, important laws you should think about, and the best companies.
+We’ll also give you a good idea of how much, on average, people in the Tar Heel State pay for their premiums.

 Table of contents

-Looking at average car insurance rates in your state can be a good strategy when you’re shopping for insurance.
+Looking at average car insurance rates in your state can be a good strategy when you’re shopping for a new policy.
 This is because it can tell you how much you should pay, relative to what others in your state pay for auto coverage.
-However, remember that you can end up paying more or less than the average.
+However, remember that you can end up paying more or less than the mean.
 Certain details about you can affect your rates, like your:

 - Driving record